-In first grade, your student had experience with adding and subtracting using various strategies including count on and counting back on a number path.
-In this unit, students will transition to using a number line to add and subtract.
+In first grade, your student had experience with adding and subtracting using various strategies including counting on and counting back on a number path.
+In this unit, they will transition to using a number line to add and subtract.
 A number line is similar to a number path, but the number line focuses on the space between the numbers.
-First, your student will be introduced to the number line by identifying numbers and placing them on the number line.
-Next, they will add and subtract on the number line and compare how to show their thinking by drawing "jumps" on the number line.
-Students also learn that number lines can be used flexibly to add and subtract, exploring how jumping by ones compares to jumping by greater numbers.
-In the example below, one critter shows a jump of 4 then 3 and the other critter shows 7 jumps by ones.
+First, your student will be introduced to the number line by identifying numbers and placing numbers on the number line.
+Next, they will add and subtract on the number line and show their thinking by drawing "jumps" on the number line.
+Students also learn that number lines can be used flexibly to add and subtract, exploring how jumping by 1s compares to jumping by greater numbers as demonstrated in the example below, which shows a jump of 4 then 3 compared with 7 jumps by 1s.